SATIRE

 By The Marco Island Institute for Gastro-Economic Studies

-The city is considering a pay-per-pound lavatory system, in which each bathroom visit is weighed, measured, and monetized—ushering in a new age of digestive capitalism.
+The city is seriously considering a groundbreaking pay-per-pound bathroom system, where every flush is tracked, weighed, and charged.
+Welcome to the era of digestive capitalism.

-“This is about fairness,” explained Council Chair Todd ‘Flushmaster’ Fenwick.
-“Why should small, dainty poopers subsidize the reckless, buffet-gorged masses?
-If you drop more, you pay more.
-Simple economics.”
+“This is about fairness,” proclaimed Council Chair Todd ‘Flushmaster’ Fenwick.
+“Why should dainty poopers subsidize the buffet-binge brigade?
+You drop more, you pay more.
+It’s just good economics.”

 The High-Tech Thrones

-The proposed “Weigh ‘n’ Pay” toilets will feature precision load sensors, thermal receipt printers, and LED screens cheerily announcing your “final total” before flushing.
-Each unit will display motivational slogans like:
+The proposed “Weigh ‘n’ Pay” toilets will come equipped with precision sensors, thermal receipt printers, and cheerful LED screens announcing your “final total” before you flush away your dignity.
+Motivational slogans will include gems like:

-Credit card swipes, Apple Pay, and pre-paid “Dump Cards” will be accepted, with a loyalty program rumored to offer every 10th pound free.
+Payments will be accepted via credit card, Apple Pay, and prepaid “Dump Cards,” with a loyalty program rumored to grant every 10th pound free.

 Proposed Pricing Structure